A Chiastic Reconfiguration Of Joel

 [i] vs 19 "announced" instead of "replied".

-[j] vs 20 "I will completely remove the northern horde from over you and entice it into a barren and desolate land, with its vanguard at the eastern river, and its rearguard at the western river.
+[j] vs 20 "I will keep the northern horde away from you.
+I will drive it into a barren and desolate land, with its vanguard at the eastern river, and its rearguard at the western river.
 Its stench will rise, its foul odour will ascend, for it has done monstrous things." instead of 'I will drive the northern horde far from you, pushing it into a parched and barren land; its eastern ranks will drown in the Dead Sea and its western ranks in the Mediterranean Sea.
 And its stench will go up; its smell will rise."
 Surely he has done great things!'.

-[l] vs 23 "the teacher unto righteousness—he sends you abundant showers, both the early and the latter rain—as before" instead of "the autumn rains because he is faithful.
+[m] vs 23 "the teacher unto righteousness, and he sends you abundant showers, both the early and the latter rain, as before" instead of "the autumn rains because he is faithful.
 He sends you abundant showers, both autumn and spring rains, as before".

 Joel 3 “In those days and at that time, when I restore the fortunes of Judah and Jerusalem, 2 I will gather all nations and bring them down to the Valley of Jehoshaphat.
 At that time, I will bring charges against them [a] for what they did to my inheritance, my people Israel, because they scattered my people among the nations and divided up the people of my land [b].
 3 They cast lots for my people and traded boys for prostitutes; they sold girls for wine to drink.